-Currently the fire danger seems to be reduced, and humans are horses are now dealing with more than a week of hazardous air quality.
+Currently the fire danger seems to be reduced, and humans and horses are now dealing with more than a week of hazardous air quality.
 And that air has moved from Oregon and California, where fires are also burning, up into Washington and even across the country.

 Horses don’t have N95 masks and most barns can’t be locked up airtight.
 So horse owners are trying to figure out first how to support their animals in this, and then how to help them recover.

-Dr. Erica McKenzie, professor of large animal internal medicine at Oregon State University, was able to answer some questions via email, and some of the vets of Northwest Equine Performance, together with California-based vet Phoebe Smith of Riviera Equine Internal Medicine and Consulting put together an informative video on the topic.
+Dr. Erica McKenzie, professor of large animal internal medicine at Oregon State University, was able to answer some questions via email.
+And some of the vets of Northwest Equine Performance, together with California-based vet Phoebe Smith of Riviera Equine Internal Medicine and Consulting, put together an informative video on the topic.

 Here are some of the takeaways from the vets.

-In their video, Smith and Dr. Austin Rowland dialogue with Dr. Mark Revenaugh and point out that the main work on the effects of smoke has actually been done on humans, but the human work can be extrapolated from for horses.
+In their video, Smith and Dr. Austin Rowland dialogue with Dr. Mark Revenaugh and point out that the main work studying the effects of smoke has actually been done on humans, but the human studies can be extrapolated from for horses.
 It’s PM 2.5, aka small particulate matter, that is a source of danger to horse and human airways, and as Smith says, can get stuck in horse and human lungs.

 McKenzie says, “It is so challenging for our outdoor animals right now!”
-She adds that the most challenging thing to their airway is the PM 2.5 and “it is likely to be bad for some time to come.”
+She adds that the most challenging thing to their airways is the PM 2.5 and “it is likely to be bad for some time to come.”

 McKenzie says since it is impossible to protect the vast majority of large animals from smoke, taking other measures to reduce respiratory stressors is therefore important — moistening feed, particularly hay, to reduce dust inhalation; avoid use of dusty bedding materials, ensure vaccines for respiratory disorders are up to date, use a sprinkler for dusty or ashy ground.
-Avoid any forced exercise since this can massively increase the amount of air passing through a horse’s respiratory tract.”
+Avoid any forced exercise since this can “massively increase the amount of air passing through a horse’s respiratory tract.”

-Smith says that the guidelines for human athletes serve as a guide for exercising horses — and air quality index of more than 200 is not safe to exercise in.
+Smith says that the guidelines for human athletes serve as a guide for exercising horses — and an air quality index of more than 200 is not safe to exercise in.
 Much of Oregon has had readings above 400 for the past week.